Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 The blue, Power Law model lines in Figures 9.3 (0 day offset), 9.5 (560 day offset), 9.7 (1000 day offset) and 9.9 (2000 day offset) were each determined by the same iterative procedure employed for determining the blue SRET model lines in Fig 9.1.

-The standard Power Law (0 day time offset) in Fig 9.3 and Fig 9.4 demonstrates a clear discontinuity between Periods 1 and 2.
-Based on data presented in Chapters 7 and 8, this demonstrates that the standard Power Law is over-adjusting data points too far to the right in Period 1 (e.g., Fig 7.1) — that the standard Power Law is too powerful to appropriately model the growth of Bitcoin market cap.
+The Power Law with 0 day time offset in Fig 9.3 and Fig 9.4 demonstrates a clear discontinuity between Periods 1 and 2.
+Based on data presented in Chapters 7 and 8, this demonstrates that the Power Law with 0 day time offset is over-adjusting data points too far to the right in Period 1 (e.g., Fig 7.1) — that the Power Law with 0 day time offset is too powerful to appropriately model the growth of Bitcoin market cap.
 Therefore, the modeling of Bitcoin market cap with the Power Law model falls into the category of the adoptions presented in Chapter 7.

 The discontinuity between Periods 1 and 2 in Figures 9.3 and 9.4 is directly analogous to the same discontinuity seen in Figures 8.5 and 8.6 for the modeling the growth profile of Bitcoin-containing addresses.

-Fig 9.3 Bitcoin Market Capitalization: Standard Power Law model (0 day offset) Bitcoin market cap is evaluated by the SRET model independently in 2 periods: Period 1: from 01Jan2012 to 01Jan2019 and Period 2: from 01Jan2019 to 01Jul2024.
-The discontinuity between the Period 1 and Period 2 results reflects over-adjustment to the right of early data points by the standard Power Law.
+Fig 9.3 Bitcoin Market Capitalization: Power Law model with 0 day time offset Bitcoin market cap is evaluated by the SRET model independently in 2 periods: Period 1: from 01Jan2012 to 01Jan2019 and Period 2: from 01Jan2019 to 01Jul2024.
+The discontinuity between the Period 1 and Period 2 results reflects over-adjustment to the right of early data points by the Power Law with 0 time offset.
 The R2 for Periods 1 and 2 were 0.993 and 0.934, respectively.

-Fig 9.4 Bitcoin Market Capitalization: Standard Power Law model (0 day offset) results from Fig 9.3 plotted semilog versus time.
+Fig 9.4 Bitcoin Market Capitalization: Power Law model with 0 day time offset results from Fig 9.3 plotted semilog versus time.
 The discontinuity between Periods 1 and 2 from Fig 9.3 is clearly reflected in this semilog plot.

 Figures 9.5 and 9.6 demonstrate the impact of a 560 day offset for the Power Law model.
 The reduction in Power Law time over-adjustment by the 560 day offset has reduced, but not eliminated, the discontinuity between at the period intersection.
 However, this intermediate value of Power Law model time offset creates a false impression of a consistent Bitcoin market cap growth trajectory across Bitcoin history.